 Here I “populated” our commentary with some verses and chapters from Genesis, and also made a book topic for the entire Genesis book.

-Before we move on, notice the “Show as tree, replacing missing nodes”.
+Before we move on, notice the “Show as a tree, replacing missing nodes”.
 A node is a single entry in the tree, and as such Genesis is a node, Genesis 1 is a node, and Genesis 1:1 is a node.
-This would populate the entire Bible with all chapters and verses (in blank) for you.
+This would populate the entire Bible with all chapters and verses (in the blank) for you.

-Also note that this left hand topics pane is a standard Windows tree.
+Also, note that this left-hand topics pane is a standard Windows tree.
 You click on the minus sign before the node to collapse it, and on the plus to expand it, and click on “Options” again to collapse all or expand all.

 In my commentary in Spanish, I have fully populated it with nodes (most blank).
 (Note that the Books are in English because I had TW in English language interface at the moment.
 These would change to Spanish if I changed the language interface.)
 Here you can see where you can very easily expand and collapse the tree nodes to find places in a book of the Bible.

 - Using the Commentary Template